nushackers/code-nus/readme.md

 Then install ruby and scss.

 Then set up the data files.
+To do so, you can copy `app/scripts/data.json.example` to `app/scripts/data.json`, or obtain the most up-to-date data file from [https://github.com/nushackers/code-nus-repos](https://github.com/nushackers/code-nus-repos).

 Finally start developing with